flyntwp/flynt-docs/tutorial/first-component/using-acf.md

 <a href="/add-link" class="source-note">To dig into this more, read through the full flowchart in the Flynt Core plugin documentation.</a>

 ## 2.5 Taking our Component Further
-We will now create an image slider by pulling the featured image from a list of posts selected by the user.
+Now we want to pull the featured image from a list of posts selected by the user.

-Open `Modules/PostSlider/fields.json` and add a post object field to the component:
+Open `Components/PostSlider/fields.json` and add a post object field to the component:

 ```json
 {